chadnaylor/angular2-token-ionic3/README.md

 # Angular2-Token-Ionic3

-Token based authentication service for Angular2 with multiple user support.
+Token based authentication service for Ionic 3 Oauth inAppBrowser login (facebook, github, etc.).
+Basically just https://github.com/neroniaky/angular2-token with some logic added for ionic oauth.
 Angular2-Token-Ionic3 works best with the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem for Rails.

 Angular2-Token-Ionic3 is currently in Alpha.
-Any contribution is much appreciated.
+Use with caution.

+NOTE: This package is here to solve our immediate auth needs.
+Hope to merge into https://github.com/neroniaky/angular2-token once the changes are more thoroughly tested.

 ## Installation